univstats

 Offered Degrees

-Brown offers 274 major programs on-site (in-person class) only.
+Brown offers 270 major programs through online and on-site education where 1 programs are available through distance learning.
 The following table lists the number of programs by offered degree with online class availabilities.

 Offered Major Programs